 The Board may require an RFP to be advertised via the Government Electronic Tenders Service (GETS

 ), particularly if the likely value of the service is greater than $100,000.

 Although specifically in place for procurements related to property, school Boards of Trustees may apply the Ministry procurement framework

-as a good practice guide for non-property related procurement such as technical services and support.
-This recommends the way a school approaches the market for quotations is based upon the likely value of the goods and services being procured.
+as a good practice guide for non-property-related procurement such as technical services and support.
+This recommends the way a school approaches the market for quotations is based on the likely value of the goods and services being procured.